 The General Educational Development (GED) program was developed to give U.S. and Canadian citizens who have not graduated from high school the opportunity to demonstrate the level of achievement normally acquired through the completion of a traditional U.S./Canadian high school course of study.
-The five GED comprehensive examinations cover writing, social studies, science, interpreting literature and arts, and math.
+The four GED comprehensive examinations cover Reasoning Through Language Arts, Mathematical Reasoning, Social Studies, and Science.

 To locate a testing center, visit the American Council on Education (ACE)website.
 It provides a mechanism to search locations in foreign countries using an advanced search.